 Questions About the Photo…

 - Nose Not Right?
 It has been claimed that the nose seen in the casket photo looked flat and was not the same as the nose of Elvis Presley.
-This bolsters the claim by some that it was a wax dummy in the coffin, and not Elvis.
+This theory bolsters the claim by some that it was a wax dummy in the coffin, and not Elvis.
 Those who defend the photo have said that the “wrong nose” is again due to over-retouching by Robert Stevens.
-It has been claimed that Elvis collapsed face-first and broke his nose when he died, which could explain the pug nose in the coffin.
+It has been claimed that Elvis collapsed face-first and broke his nose when he died, which could also explain the “pug nose” in the coffin.

 There has been much debate about a photo supposedly showing Elvis in his casket.
-We believe that the body in the photo was the body in the casket at the funeral of Elvis Presley.
-We won’t touch the debate on whether or not that was a wax dummy or a lookalike.
-But as far as the photo representing what was in the casket, we believe it to be true.
+This has been used in a larger debate regarding Elvis’ death and claims that a wax dummy or a lookalike was in the coffin.
+As far as the photo representing what was in the casket, it appears to be genuine, although it was retouched by an artist at the National Enquirer.
+Elvis’ cousin Billy Smith has confirmed that the photo was taken of Elvis, and did not dispute the image’s veracity.
 Unless the body is exhumed, it’s doubtful that the debate on the contents of the casket and the infamous photo will ever end.
 For those of us on the sidelines, both sides of the debate are fascinating.